Tembrel/panduri/README.md

 The traditional vocal and instrumental music of Georgia (*Sakartvelo*) employs a tuning system or systems (scales, pitch sets) that &mdash; from a listener's perspective &mdash; are emphatically different from Western ideas of scale and tuning.
-Various theories attempt to capture this difference precisely; see the __Georgian tuning__ section below.
+Various theories attempt to model this difference formally; see the __Georgian tuning__ section below.

 Knowledge of Georgian music has been transmitted orally for centuries and for the most part has not been written down